LATEST UPDATE

-We understand that long-acting HIV pre-exposure prophylaxis (PrEP) options are critical for people around the world who need additional choices to reduce their chances of acquiring HIV.
-We've developed an access plan to help address this need.
+Long-acting HIV pre-exposure prophylaxis (PrEP) options are critical for people around the world who need additional choices to reduce their chances of acquiring HIV.
+We're moving swiftly to help address this need.

 We're supporting access to lenacapavir for PrEP in low- and lower-middle-income countries (LLMICs) through a two-part strategy: